 This week I am bringing to you a project that I loved working on.
 It is The Asymmetrical Rainbow Shawl with a Shell Border.
 This pattern is an absolute delight to crochet with Sirdar Pattercake.

-The colours have really helped uplift my mood this week.
+The colors have really helped uplift my mood this week.
 It is a very therapeutic project to crochet.
 Let me know what you think of it in the comments.
-I really love the colours from the Sirdar Pattercake collection.
+I really love the colors from the Sirdar Pattercake collection.
 They are they are soft and delicate, perfect for shawls, baby projects and also clothes.
-It seems like I am crocheting with the colours from a rainbow when I use this yarn.
+It seems like I am crocheting with the colors from a rainbow when I use this yarn.
 It definitely puts me in a happy mood.
 For this reason only I would recommend this collection!

 This pattern is created as a simple Asymmetrical shawl, made up with Half Double Crochets.
 Once this part is completed, we then add a beautiful shell border on two sides of the shawl.
 It’s very easy, so if you are a beginner crocheter, please do not be afraid, you can make this pattern with no problem I am sure!

 This is the beauty of The Asymmetrical Rainbow Shawl with Shell Border!

 Reaching 1000 subscribers on Youtube

 Also, I am very proud to announce I have reached over 1000 subscribers on Youtube this week, which is such a huge achievement for me.
 I am so happy about this, and want to thank all of you who follow me from the bottom of my heart.

 I love creating my video tutorials and crochet patterns, and it means the world to me that people are either subscribing to my channel, or visiting my blog.